allegrocy/ascalongw-discord-bot/README.md

 ## Production deployment

-Jon has SHH keys for production server, but its basically the same as above with a different machine name.
+`Jon [SNOW]#1816` has SHH keys for production server, but its basically the same as above with a different machine name.
-Reve has the AscalonGW bot token, ask him for it before deploying
+`rene#0683` has the AscalonGW bot token, ask him for it before deploying